Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

   - [Permissions required to create and manage sensitivity labels](https://learn.microsoft.com/en-us/microsoft-365/compliance/get-started-with-sensitivity-labels?view=o365-worldwide#permissions-required-to-create-and-manage-sensitivity-labels)

 The following role groups have permissions for managing sensitivity labels:
+- Organization Management*
+- Compliance Administrator*
+- Compliance Data Administrator*
-- Information Protection
+- Information Protection*
-- Information Protection Admins
+- Information Protection Admins*
 - Information Protection Analysts
 - Information Protection Investigators
 - Information Protection Readers

+Note:
+  - Items with an asterisk (*) have the ability to activate and manage the AIP super user feature

 The **Information Protection** role group is the most privileged of this bunch and has the following roles:
 - Information Protection Admin - Create, edit, and delete DLP policies, sensitivity labels and their policies, and all classifier types.
 Manage endpoint DLP settings and simulation mode for auto-labeling policies.